rpothin/servicebus-csharp-function-dataverse/docs/02-TestTheSolution.md

 ![image](https://user-images.githubusercontent.com/23240245/206925481-dbff2ad3-17f6-4ff6-b852-b2da97f005cc.png)

-If you find the documented traces it means the solution provided in this template is working.
+If you find the documented traces it means the solution provided in this template is working as expected.